 Amsterdam School Museum The Ship (Amsterdam, The Netherlands) is organizing an extensive international program on garden cities in the following years.
 This will result in a variety of projects, research, publications and excursions, leading up to an international congress and large exhibition in 2024.

-Many ideals of garden cities were shared by the Amsterdam School architects and other public housing professionals in the beginning of the twentieth century.
-Therefore, these ideals are still found abundantly in the city of Amsterdam.
+Hilversum is one of the largest garden cities in the Netherlands, where municipal architect W.M.
+Dudok transformed the city into a cohesive garden city.
+Ideals of the garden city are also found abundantly in the city of Amsterdam.
 Many good workers’ houses were built in the Spaarndammerbuurt and in the boroughs of Amsterdam South and West.
 Amsterdam also consists of actual garden villages like Betondorp in Watergraafsmeer and multiple villages in the North side of Amsterdam.
 Tuindorp Oostzaan has beautiful workers’ houses built in the Amsterdam School style.
-The general expansion plan (Algemeen Uitbreidingsplan) of 1935 made by architect and urban planner Cornelis Van Eesteren presented a high-density residential area, the Westelijke Tuinsteden, which is also based on garden city principles.
+The design of the post-war Westelijke Tuinsteden (a large high-density residential area on the west-side of Amsterdam) made by urban planner Cornelis Van Eesteren is also based on garden city principles.

 Nowadays the garden city ideals are more relevant than ever because they are key in debates on the present and future of ecological and social-sustainable cities.
 The foundation of new housing cooperation's experimenting with new forms of communal living and the urgency for urban greenery and sustainability are important themes in debates on public housing.